antmicro/surelog-uhdm-ibex-guide/README.rst

 Build bitstream
 ---------------

-The command bellow will sythesize the design using Yosys/Surelog-UHDM flow, and place and route it with Vivado
+The command below will sythesize the design using Yosys/Surelog-UHDM flow, and place and route it with Vivado

 .. note::